JasmineZJW/JasmineZJW.github.io/_posts/2017-11-19-TitleCase-Check.md

   end;
 ```

-For example, text "I have a TV and a desk will be updated as "I Have A TV And A Desk" in the above process.
+For example, text "I have a TV and a desk" will be updated as "I Have A TV And A Desk" in the above process.

 ## 2. To Lowcase the Pre-Defined Values